 For LIGPLOT, if the program is unable to successfully align the sequences, it tries to fit the ligands using a graph matching procedure.
 For very distantly related proteins it is better to use a structural alignment.
 Section 7 describes how to import such an alignment.

 The new plot, when generated, will become the foreground plot; any current plot(s) will go into the background.

-The left-hand example above shows a plot of the interactions between guanine 600 in PDB entry 2pwu and the protein residues.
-The right-hand plot shows superposed on it a plot of a similar molecule (9DG) bound to PDB entry 1q2r.
-The red circles and ellipses identify the residue on the latter plot that are equivalent to the underlying residues from the first plot.
+In the example below, the left-hand plot shows the interactions between guanine 600 in PDB entry 2pwu and the protein residues.
+The right-hand plot shows, superposed on it, a plot of a similar molecule (9DG) bound to the same protein, in PDB entry 1q2r.
+The red circles and ellipses identify the residues on the latter plot that are equivalent (in the 3D superposition of the structures) to the underlying residues from the first plot.